Apply for BAföG to study

 - Completed application

-- Original certificate of enrollment with the note "according to § 9 BAföG" or certificate from the educational institution (Form 02).
+- Original certificate of enrollment marked “pursuant to § 9 BAföG” or a certificate from the educational institution (Form 02).

 -